Skip to main content

 The following steps are for UNIX-like systems, and only need to be completed once.

-1. Follow the installation guide to set up the project with a modification to the final poetry command:
+1. Follow the installation guide to set up the project with a modification to the final command to install development and test dependencies:

 pre-commit install